 Howard would probably be the last to recognise or acknowledge what a jewel of a trading standards professional he is and has been for over three decades.
-Unassuming and never seeking the limelight this shy bairn is one of those that provide the backbone of the service and profession in the North East, a colleague professional that his peers have total respect, regard and fondness for.
-Such is the esteem his colleagues have for him they have nominated Howard for this Fellowship in warm recognition of his special contribution and achievements with them and for them.
+Unassuming and never seeking the limelight, this shy bairn is one of those that provide the backbone of the service and profession in the north east, a professional colleague that his peers have total respect, regard and fondness for.
+Such is the esteem Howard's his colleagues have for him, they have nominated him for this Fellowship in warm recognition of his special contribution and achievements, both with them and for them.
 Little beats being so appreciated, applauded and liked by your own teammates.

 It was in 1988 that Howard began his trading standards career as a trainee with the then Cleveland County Council.
-He was a beneficiary of the forward-looking policy of the government at the time who had agreed to match fund every trading standards trainee that a local authority appointed.
-That two for one resulted in so many additional and marvellous young people coming into the profession.
-The other of this intake of Cleveland two for ones was fellow Fellow Andrew Stephenson another stalwart of trading standards in the north east.
-Howard took the path to Weston Super Mare where he enjoyed the encouragement and tutoring of Tom Philpott and his Daunceys team obtaining his Diploma in Trading Standards in 1991.
+He was a beneficiary of the forward-looking policy of the Government at the time, which had agreed to match-fund every trading standards trainee that a local authority appointed.
+That two-for-one approach resulted in so many additional and marvellous young people coming into the profession.
+The other beneficiary of this intake of Cleveland two-for-ones was fellow Fellow Andrew Stephenson, another stalwart of trading standards in the north east.
+Howard took the path to Weston Super Mare where he enjoyed the encouragement and tutoring of Tom Philpott and his Daunceys team, obtaining his Diploma in Trading Standards in 1991.
 The wonderful John Whisson has taken on the trading standards training standard from our sorely missed Tom as he leads the way in coaching new trading standards aspirants in the north east and it is fitting that he and Andrew were the proposer and seconder of Howard's Fellowship nomination.
 John was a Divisional TSO in Cleveland when Howard's trading standards journey began.

 Howard was blossoming under the guidance of John Whisson and others in Cleveland when local government reorganisation intervened in 1996 and he found himself in the new Borough of Redcar and Cleveland.
-He had joined the Institute around qualification and had always looked to be an active member of the then Northern Branch.
-This change of authority didn't affect that and he continued with the Branch Secretary role he had taken on in 1994 performing that role until 2007.
-Vice Chair in 2009/10 he was elected Chair of his Branch for 2010/11.
+He had joined the Institute around the time of his qualification and had always looked to be an active member of the then Northern Branch.
+This change of authority didn't affect that and he continued with the Branch Secretary role he had taken on in 1994, performing that role until 2007.
+Vice Chair in 2009/10, he was elected Chair of his Branch for 2010/11.
 He remains an active and enthusiastic member of the now North East Branch.
-In Redcar trading standards he was gaining a reputation for innovation in difficult enforcement areas like age restricted sales and illicit tobacco fraud.
-When for example a local car boot sale operator failed to cooperate when Howard and his team found the market awash with counterfeit products Howard instigated Operation Bargain Hunt.
+In Redcar and Cleveland Trading Standards he was gaining a reputation for innovation in difficult enforcement areas like age-restricted sales and illicit tobacco fraud.
+When, for example, a local car boot sale operator failed to cooperate when Howard and his team found the market awash with counterfeit products, Howard instigated Operation Bargain Hunt.
 In a multi-agency swoop the counterfeit sellers were all arrested and the reluctant promotor prosecuted for aiding and abetting.
-Howard designed and implemented a Code of Practice for car boot sales which remains effective to this day.
-He secured extensive media coverage and became the go to colleague for other TS practitioners having similar problems around the country.
-He then helped pioneer Cold Calling Zones across the Borough several of which still remain in place.
+Howard designed and implemented a code of practice for car boot sales which remains effective to this day.
+He secured extensive media coverage and became the go-to colleague for other TS practitioners having similar problems around the country.
+He then helped pioneer Cold Calling Zones across the borough, several of which still remain in place.